Joey Meneses Preview, Player Props: Nationals vs. Orioles

-On Tuesday, Joey Meneses (.500 slugging percentage in past 10 games, including two home runs) and the Washington Nationals face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
-First pitch is at 6:35 PM ET.
+Joey Meneses -- with a slugging percentage of .462 in his past 10 games, including two home runs -- will be in action for the Washington Nationals versus the Baltimore Orioles, with Grayson Rodriguez on the mound, on September 27 at 6:35 PM ET.

 Sportsbook Promo Codes